dsl2l2017/dsl2l2017.github.io/index.md

 This course only requires an undergraduate level on statistics, linear algebra and calculus.

-On a more practical level, you will need access to a computer in order to complete the assignments.
-Bringing your own laptop is highly recommended for the lab sessions.
+Students are required to come with a laptop to the the lab sessions.
+Please come with a Python distribution such as [Anaconda](https://www.anaconda.com/download/) installed to minimize set up time.
+If you would like to attend but you don't have access to computing resources, contact me and we will figure up something.

 ## Course Schedule